tornado4444/OpenGL/README.md

 	FragColor = texture(tex0, texCoord) * vec4(color, 1.0);
 }
 ```
 Here a fragment shader is specifically implemented, which tells us what exactly we will set in the buffer, what the color will be, and we can also set the texture.
+Commone

 ```c++
 default.vert